-While we’re talking about Bessemer, I have to mention the Bright Star.
+While we’re talking about Bessemer, voting rights, Willie Mays, and Bo Jackson’s Momma (here), I have to mention the Bright Star.
 The Bright Star opened in 1907, and has been in the Koikos family since 1920.
 (The founder was a cousin, and at least one Koikos was a waiter.)
-The Bright Star is the subject of a Southern Foodways Alliance film, and is on various national lists of restaurants to visited; and it … Continue reading The Bright Star, Bessemer, Alabama
+The Bright Star is the subject of a Southern Foodways Alliance film, and is on various … Continue reading The Bright Star, Bessemer, Alabama

 Greg Hawley is another Indian Springs friend, but not from my graduating class.
 He’s much younger, smarter, and better looking — if that’s not damning with faint praise.
 Greg is yet another Indian Springs lawyer, a big time litigator, eminent in the Bar, but also the sort of lawyer who gets pro bono awards.
 I met Greg through his pro bono work on voting rights … Continue reading Bob Sykes, Bessemer, Alabama

-Jean Webb is my oldest friend.
+Rusty’s is a great barbecue place.
+But first, let me introduce you to someone: Jean Webb is my oldest friend.
 I first met Jean when I was 9 years old, which was well before you were born.
 Our family had just moved from Granville, Ohio to Vestavia Forest, then a lonely outpost on the borderlands between the Birmingham suburbs and reputed moonshine country.
-Jean lived up the street, a couple of hundred yards away from us.AS I recall, he … Continue reading Rusty’s, Leeds, Alabama
+Jean lived … Continue reading Rusty’s, Leeds, Alabama

 Stan’s’ Idle Hour is not the only great place to eat in the small fishing village of Goodland.
 Right next door is Little Bar, which has a little bar and a couple of larger seating areas overlooking the water.
 Little Bar has a much more extensive menu than Stan’s — mainly seafood, but you can also get a steak or frog legs or liver and … Continue reading Little Bar, Goodland, Florida